SeaseLtd/llm-search-quality-evaluation/src/llm_search_quality_evaluation/vector_search_doctor/approximate_search_evaluator/README.md

 ## Setup configuration file

-Create a [config.yaml](../../../../examples/configs/dataset_generator/dataset_generator_config.yaml) file (or modify the existing one) in the `approximate_search_evaluator` directory.
-This file contains all the information needed to set up RRE for The parameters needed are:
+Create a [config.yaml](../../../../examples/configs/dataset_generator/dataset_generator_config.yaml) file (or modify the existing one).
+This file contains all the information needed to set up RRE to test our the search engine ANN implementation.

+The parameters needed are:

 > - **query_template**: Path pointing to a template file for queries with a placeholder for keywords